-Wales Under 20s winger Josh Adams burst onto the Sixways scene during the 2016/17 campaign after making his Premiership debut against Bath Rugby in September 2016.
+Wales international Josh Adams burst onto the Sixways scene during the 2016/17 campaign after making his Premiership debut against Bath Rugby in September 2016.

-Adams signed a first-team contract less than two months after that debut, was nominated for the Anglo-Welsh Cup Breakthrough Award after a fine showing in the competition and had become a first-team regular by the end of the season, scoring 13 tries in 23 appearances.
+Adams signed a first-team contract within two months of that debut, was nominated for the Anglo-Welsh Cup Breakthrough Award after a fine showing in the competition and had become a first-team regular by the end of the season, scoring 13 tries in 23 appearances.

-Adams' tries proved crucial during the 2016/17 season as he racked up four braces and became another success story of the Warriors Academy.
+Adams' tries proved crucial during the 2016/17 campaign as he racked up four braces and became another success story of the Warriors Academy.

-The 2017/18 season was even more impressive for Adams and, after demonstrating his prowess as a try-scorer, the 23-year-old was called up to the Wales NatWest 6 Nations squad.
+The 2017/18 season was even more impressive for Adams and, after demonstrating his prowess as a try-scorer, the 23-year-old was called up to the Wales NatWest 6 Nations squad in February 2018.